nkululekojonas/dotfiles/README.md

 ## 🤝 Contributing

 While these dotfiles are personalized for my use, I'm open to suggestions and improvements!
-Feel free to fork this repository, make changes, and submit a pull request.
+This is an ever changing repo of my personal preferances but feel free to fork this repository, make changes, and submit a pull request.

 ## 📄 License